 Zyro website plans

-Whereas, the Unleashed plan rids you of those storage and bandwidth limits and adds all of the extra marketing features, plus a free domain name for a year.
+Whereas, the Unleashed plan rids you of those storage and bandwidth limits and adds all of the advanced marketing tools, plus a free custom domain name for a year.
 It’s a solid option for small businesses looking for a budget-conscious pick.
 After all, it’s only a dollar more, coming in at $3.90 a month.

 Zyro eCommerce plans